-With the exception of the Research Project, modules are assessed by one four-hour timelimited assessment, which may contain essay and/or shorter questions.
+With the exception of the Research Project, modules are assessed by one three-hour unseen written examination, which may contain essay and/or shorter questions.

-Students are required to submit up to two TMAs per module, the highest mark of which will count as part of the formal assessment.
+Students will also be required to submit up to two TMAs per module, the highest mark of which will count as part of the formal assessment.